Interpretation of point forecasts with unkown directive: Discussion

 \section{Discussion}

-For point forecasts with unknown directive, it is preferable to estimate and test the functional quoted by the forecaster rather than the loss function.
-While the specific loss function cannot be identified without further information, we have shown that the partial derivative of any consistent loss function may be used to estimate the functional.
+For point forecasts with unknown directive, we posit that it is preferable to estimate and test the functional quoted by the forecaster, rather than the loss function, for reasons of identifiability, interpretability, and ease and efficiency of inference.
+While our approach deviates from recent literature, the classical \citet{Mincer1969} test of forecast optimality can be interpreted in our setting.\footnote{\citet{Mincer1969} employ the regression model $y_t = \beta_0 + \beta_1 x_t + u_t$ and test whether the coefficients equal zero and one respectively.
+This can be interpreted as assuming an optimal forecast of the functional form $\beta_0 + \beta_1 \myE[Y|X]$ with identification function $V(x,y) = \beta_0 + \beta_1 x - y$, and applying the GMM estimator with instruments $w = (1,x)'$, with ensuing tests.}

-We defined the classes of state-dependent quantiles and expectiles and showed that under the assumption of rational forecasts the functional can be consistently estimated.
-The asymptotic distribution of the GMM estimator and the overidentified test statistic can be used to construct flexible tests of forecast rationality and of specific model properties.
-In a simulation study, we illustrated that an existing spline-based test is over-sized and unlikely to detect information rigidities, while the new estimators yield well calibrated and powerful tests.
+We have introduced quantile and expectile specification models for the description of forecasting behavior in terms of a state variable, thereby relating to extant work on time-varying quantiles and expectiles \citep{DeRossi2009}.
+Under the assumption of optimal forecasts, the model parameters can be consistently estimated, and the asymptotic distributions of the GMM estimator and the respective test statistics can be used to construct flexible tests of forecast optimality and specific model properties.
+It is particularly noteworthy that state-dependent functionals allow for the treatment of supposedly misspecified forecasts in a principled manner.
+Furthermore, support conditions and mixed discrete-continuous distributions can be handled efficiently and with rigour, as illustrated in the precipitation example.

-We further showed that the GDP forecasts of the Federal Reserve can be rationalized as state-dependent quantiles changing with the current growth rate, and we constructed a test which indicated that the asymmetry depends on the growth rate.

-Some functionals, such as the mode and the expected shortfall, cannot be expressed as risk-minimizing rules with respect to any loss function for broad classes of probability distributions \citep{Gneiting,heinrich}.
-However, \cite{fissler2015higher} showed that expected shortfall is jointly elicitable with value-at-risk, and the results presented here can be extended to such multivariate functionals.
-More generally, the specification tests introduced in Section \ref{sec:spec_test} provide a new tool to generate backtests for value-at-risk forecasts or any other elicitable risk measure.
-Such backtests are powerful against misspecified risk models with respect to observable state-variables and directly yield the nature of underlying errors.

-An important application of the new approach is the comparison of a point forecast with unknown directive to other point or probability forecasts.
-In this situation, the functional represented by the point forecast needs to be extracted from the probability forecast, because the results of such a comparison might differ substantively depending on the applied functional.
-We propose to estimate the functional represented by the point forecasts as described in Section \ref{sec:methodology}, and then to extract the estimated functional from the probability predictions.
-The resulting two sets of point forecasts can be compared with any consistent loss function for the functional \citep[see][]{giacomini2006tests}.